BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas and on public transport.
-Avoid flashing expensive jewelry or electronics, and keep your valuables secure.
-If you're taking a taxi, opt for official 'sitio' taxis or use ride-sharing apps like Uber or Didi where available.
+Be aware of your surroundings, especially in crowded tourist areas or at night.
+Avoid displaying expensive jewelry or electronics openly, and keep your valuables secure.
+If you're taking a taxi, opt for official sitio (stand) taxis or use ride-sharing apps like Uber or Didi, which are widely available and generally safer.

 packing

-Pack light, breathable clothing, but always include a light jacket or sweater, even in warmer regions.
-Evenings can get surprisingly cool, especially in the highlands like San Miguel de Allende or Mexico City.
-A reusable water bottle is also a must; you can refill it at most hotels and many restaurants.
+Pack light, breathable clothing, but always include a light jacket or sweater, even in warmer months.
+Evenings can get surprisingly cool, especially in higher altitude cities like Mexico City or San Miguel de Allende.
+Also, bring a reusable water bottle – staying hydrated is key, and you can refill it at most hotels.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.